LIVE EVENT PREPARATION, INSTRUCTIONS & TIPS

 Prepare your booth content offerings in advance – Your digital profile is designed to offer attendees a diverse set of content collateral.
 Do not wait until the platform opens to begin identifying, organizing, and creating the various content items you’ll offer attendees.
 Plan what videos, files, and products you will be showcasing.

 Schedule meetings & connect with attendees vs. waiting for prospects to find you – Attendees will have access to the platform starting Friday, October 16.
-This is also the first day you’ll be able to connect with and invite them to your booth via the platform.
+This is also the first day you’ll be able to connect with them.
 Reach out to relevant attendees before the conference kicks off on Tuesday, October 20.
 It really pays to do your research here before making contact—learn about an attendee’s company, role, challenges and goals by visiting their profile.

 Attend the sessions – Have staff members that are not only excellent at monitoring your digital booth and networking with attendees but who are also knowledgeable about the conference topics and interested in furthering their education.
 Ask questions and interject comments during the presentations to increase your company’s visibility while at the same time establishing your own expertise on the topic.
 Many times at in-person events, it’s the questions or comments you make during a session that drive traffic to your booth.
 The same goes online.